mykelalvis/FATESRD/Other/fate-core-SRD.md

 We cover these in more detail in Actions and Outcomes, but here's a quick reference so that you don't have to flip all the way over there right now.

 - [[Overcome]]: True to its name, you tackle some kind of challenge, engaging task, or hindrance related to your skill.
-- [[Create Advantage]]: Whether you're discovering something that already exists about an opponent or creating a situation that helps you succeed, creating advantages allows you to discover and create aspects, and lets you get free invocations of them.
+- [[Create Advantage]]: Whether you're discovering something that already exists about an opponent or creating a situation that helps you succeed, creating advantages allows you to discover and create aspects, and lets you get [[free invocation]]s of them.
 - [[Attack]]: You try to harm someone in a conflict.
 That harm may be physical, mental, emotional, or social in nature.
 - [[Defend]]: You try to keep someone from harming you, getting past you, or creating an advantage to use against you.